Snatam Kaur: The Celebrate Peace tour

 From 2003 to 2009 Snatam Kaur spent much of each year on a perpetual tour called the "Celebrate Peace tour."
 Her tour took her several times across North America, twice to Europe, and twice to South America.
 The tour included performances at schools, hospices, juvenile detention centers, and other facilities.
 Kaur is a featured teacher and "Peace Ambassador" for the 3HO Foundation (a non-governmental organization affiliated with the United Nations since 1996).
 Snatam Kaur toured with her longtime musical partner Guru Ganesha Singh Khalsa, a guitarist and vocalist, and various other musicians.
 After her marriage, her husband, graphic artist, Sopurkh Singh also traveled with Snatam Kaur.

 Sat Nam Fest, recent and current tours

 Since the birth of her daughter, Snatam Kaur has considerably scaled down her performances, though she still comes out for the Sat Nam Fest Kundalini Yoga and Music Festivals held annually in Pennsylvania, California and Mexico, bringing her daughter and husband in tow.
-Her band in her current (2019) tour includes Grecco Buratto (guitar), Ram Dass Khalsa (clarinet, guitar, vocals) and Sukhmani Kaur (tabla).
+Her band in her current (2019) tour includes Ram Dass Khalsa (clarinet, guitar, vocals), Sukhmani Rayat (tabla), and Bruno Justi (Guitar, Flutes).